clevelandmusicco/HothouseExamples/pd/README.md

 ## `hothouse-tremolo.pd`

-A super simple tremolo with the RATE and DEPTH controls.
+A super simple tremolo with RATE and DEPTH controls.

 | CONTROL | DESCRIPTION | NOTES |
 |-|-|-|